Winter Gem Boxwood

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 4 to 6 ft. tall and wide, in natural form.

 - CareCare InformationThrives in enriched, well-drained, neutral to slightly acidic soils.
-Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
-Apply fertilizer before new growth begins in spring.
-For a neat, tidy appearance, prune periodically as needed to shape.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.
+Mulch root zone to conserve moisture and to keep roots cool.
+Water deeply and regularly during the first few growing seasons to establish an extensive root system; reduce frequency once established.
+Apply fertilizer in early spring.
+Prune as needed to shape.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Also known as B. harlandii, this species is native to Japan.
 Sometimes sold as Buxus microphylla koreana.
 Boxwood is so named because its very hard wood was valued in ancient times for making boxes and small containers.Lore:A Latin translation for Buxus is 'box'and the name may have been derived from its use to make small, finely carved boxes known in Greek as pyxos.
 Buxus is also Latin for flute; it is said that Roman gardener Pliny grew Buxus for making musical instruments.
 Dating back to 4,000 BC, Egyptians used clipped box hedges in their gardens.
 In Britain, three burial sites of the Roman era featured coffins lined with sprays of evergreen box.
 During the reign of Emperor Augustus, villas were planted with boxwood hedging and topiary, and during the reign of Henry V11, it has been written that Tudor gardens featured clipped boxwood knot gardens with thrift or cotton lavender bordering them.